 From these measured strains and the known material properties (modulus of elasticity and Poisson’s ratio), the absolute value and the direction of these mechanical stresses are determined.
 These calculations are based on Hooke’s Law which applies to the elastic deformation range of linear-elastic materials.

-In experimental stress analysis, so-called 3-grid rosettes are used for strain measurement.
-These are available in 0°/45°/90° and 0°/60°/120° versions.
+In experimental stress analysis, the so-called 3-grid rosettes are used for strain measurement.
+These are available in versions of 0°/45°/90° and 0°/60°/120°.
 Both forms have a historical background.
 It is up to the user to choose which version to use.

 The 3 measuring grids of the rosettes are designated with the letters a, b and c.
 Therefore, a 3-grid rosette measures the three strains εa, εb and εc.